Want respect from others? Scientific research says, try giving it.

 A sought-after lecturer, Norville speaks with candor and humor about dealing with life’s curves and juggling a career and motherhood.
 She is married and the mother of three.
 She can be reached via her

-These books are provided for review by various Publishing Groups.
+The book was provided for review by various ThomasNelson.

 All the best,